Phobias in Children

-- Specific phobia.
+Specific phobia.
 A child has anxiety when exposed to a certain object or situation.
-He or she stays
+They stay away

-away from the object or situation, dreads it, or endures it with so much fear that
+from the object or situation, dread it, or endure it with so much fear that it interferes

-it interferes with normal activities.
-Some common phobias are a fear of animals, insects,
+with normal activities.
+Some common phobias are a fear of animals, insects, blood,

-- Panic disorder.
+Panic disorder.
 A child feels an unpredictable, unexpected period of great fear or discomfort.
-He
+They

 shaking, fear of losing control, and a racing heartbeat.
 Symptoms can last for hours.